1600 Wright Brothers Avenue, Suite 265

 Legal Assistance/Will Appointments

 Wills and other legal assistance matters are by appointment only.
 Wills will only be scheduled upon completion of the Will Worksheet and/or ticket number.
 This can be accomplished on the legal assistance website at https://aflegalassistance.us.af.mil.
-Legal assistance is scheduled on Tuesdays from 9:00 a.m.-10:00 a.m. and Fridays from 9:00 a.m.-12:00 p.m.
+Legal assistance is scheduled on Tuesdays at 9:30 a.m. - 10:30 a.m. and Wednesdays at 9:30 a.m. - 12:00 p.m.
 Each appointment is 30 minutes long unless we are executing a Will for a couple.
 To schedule an appointment, please call 919-722-5322.

 Notary/Power of Attorney Service